Gallai-Ramsey numbers of odd cycles: Proof of Theorem

-By Claim~\ref{Claim:LargestPartn}, we know that all parts in the Gallai partition of $G$ have at most $\ell$ vertices.
-Since no such part can contain a copy of $C_{2\ell + 1}$ this means we may assume $k = 3$ so $n = 8\ell + 1$.
+By Claim~\ref{Claim:LargestPartn}, we know that all parts in the Gallai partition of $G\setminus T^s$ have at most $\ell$ vertices, which means that they are all small parts.
+Since no such small part can contain a copy of $C_{2\ell + 1}$, it follows that to get an odd cycle $C_{2\ell + 1}$, we must use the edges among the small parts.